tcondit/PNNL/presentation-outline.md

  * tracking versions, understanding dependencies, it's kind of an open question / issue
 * supportable [TODO get rid of the "able's"]
 * testable [TODO ditto]
+* secure
+* functions as designed; delights users
+* alarms or notifications have enough info to decide how quickly you need to respond *

 ### Broadening the notion of SDLC